 RCPCH strongly advises that you consider competition ratios for information only.
 As you will see they change annually and so we would always recommend making an application based on where you genuinely wish to work.
-You can find competition ratios for other specialties on the HEE Specialty Recruitment website.
+You can find competition ratios for other specialties on the HEE specialty training website.

-Once applications close, candidates are progressed to the longlisting stage to assess their eligibility against a range criteria outlined in the person specification.
+Once applications close, applicants are progressed to the longlisting stage to assess their eligibility against a range of criteria outlined in the person specification.
 These include right to work in the UK, previous specialty experience and GMC/Fitness to Practise status.
 Each deanery/LETB is responsible to undertake longlisting for their applicants.

 Due to the limited availability of posts at ST2, we do not guarantee interviews for all eligible applicants.
-Instead offers of interview are based on interview capacity and the number of posts available in each single deanery/LETB.
+Instead invites to interview are based on the interview capacity and the number of posts available in each single deanery/LETB.
 At ST2 level applications will not be transferred to other deaneries/LETB's.

-All appointable candidates will be ranked, in accordance with their interview score, within their interviewing deanery/LETB.
-Offers will be made accordingly .If an applicant is found to be appointable at interview, but didn't rank highly enough to get an offer in that deanery/LETB due to post numbers, the applicant will be eligible for the national clearing round (subject to post availability).
+All appointable applicants will be ranked, in accordance with their interview score, within the single deanery/LETB applied to.
+Offers will be made accordingly .If an applicant is found to be appointable at interview, but did not rank highly enough to receive an offer in that deanery/LETB due to post numbers, the applicant will be eligible for the national clearing round (subject to post availability).

 Accessing the Oriel Application System

-All specialties/deaneries/LETB's will be using the Oriel Application System to coordinate the full application process all the way from application through to offers.
-If you wish to apply for a training post you will need to register on the Oriel Application System before you can submit an application.
+All specialties/deaneries/LETB's will be using the Online Oriel Application System to coordinate the full application process all the way from application through to offers.
+If you wish to apply for a paediatric speciatly training post you will need to register on the Oriel Application System before you can submit an application.
 RCPCH advises that you register on Oriel well in advance of the application window opening.

-During the application process, you will be asked to specify your preferences.
-Depending on the specialty you have applied to, a preference may mean a deanery/LETB or it may refer to specific programmes available at a deanery/LETB that you preferenced in your initial application.
+During the selection process, you will be asked to specify your preferences/sub-preferences.
+Depending on the specialty you have applied to, a preference may mean a deanery/LETB (e.g. West Midlands) or it may refer to a specific programme available at the single deanery/LETB applied to (e.g. Birmingham Children's Hospital).

-You will have the facility, via your applicant dashboard, to view the different preferences that are available to you.
-Full instructions on how to select and confirm preferences will be available on the preference page and the in the Oriel User Guide.
+You will have the facility to view the different preferences/sub-preferences available to you via your applicant dashboard on Oriel.
+Full instructions on how to select and submit preferences will be available on the preference page and the in the Oriel User Guide.
 Please note there will be specific timeframes by which you must select your preferences.

 Your preferences along with your final rank are used to determine which offer, if any, you receive.
-If you are deemed to be appointable after interview, then you may be made an offer of your highest available preference.
-The higher you are ranked at interview, the more likely you are to be offered your preference, although all offers are subject to eligibility and post availability.
+If you are deemed appointable after interview, then you may be made an offer of your highest available preference.
+The higher you are ranked at interview, the more likely you are to be offered one of your higher preferences, although all offers are subject to eligibility and post availability.

-If you are not prepared to accept an offer of training in a certain deanery, then you should not select this as one of your preferences.
+If you are not prepared to accept an offer of training in a certain location, then you should not select this as one of your preferences.